wasp-lang/open-saas/docs/src/content/docs/guides/stripe-testing.md

 For more info on testing webhooks, check out https://stripe.com/docs/webhooks#test-webhook

-## Testing Payments Webhooks via the Client
+## Testing Checkout and Payments via the Client

 Make sure the **Stripe CLI is running** by following the steps above.
 You can then test the payment flow via the client by doing the following:

-- Click on the "BUY NOW" button on the homepage.
+- Click on a Buy button on the for any of the products on the homepage.
 You should be redirected to the checkout page.
 - Fill in the form with the following test credit card number `4242 4242 4242 4242` and any future date for the expiration date and any 3 digits for the CVC.

 - Click on the "Pay" button.
 You should be redirected to the success page.